j-bill/torrentbox/README.md

 #device        mountpoint             fstype    options  dump   fsck

 /dev/sda1    /mnt/downloading    ext4    defaults,nofail    0    1
-/dev/sdb1    /mnt/hdd    ext4    defaults,nofail1    0    1
+/dev/sdb1    /mnt/hdd    ext4    defaults,nofail    0    1
 ```
 _Press CTRL+X, Y, ENTER to save the file_

 (change sda1 and sdb1 depending on which is the stick and which is the hdd, find out which is which with the command lsusb)

-You can do this step after the installation, or during, or before
+You can do this step after the installation, or before (ONLY if harddrives are empty!)

 ## Start the Installation